martinvonk/SPEI/README.md

 ## To Do

+- [ ] Setup package in nice way

+- [ ] Check SGI for other distributions

 - [ ] Check distribution correction for x = 0

-- [ ] Check SGI for other distributions
+- [ ] Add way to identify best distribution on time series (with Scipy, Fitter or distfit)

+- [x] Add docstring

 - [x] Add Visualisation with Matplotlib

-- [ ] Add way to fit best distribution on dataset with Scipy, Fitter or distfit

-- [ ] Setup package in nice way

-- [x] Add docstring